BismuthCloud/bismuthcli/README.md

-# BismuthSDK
+# BismuthCLI

-This is the SDK used by the [Bismuth Cloud](https://www.bismuth.cloud) platform.
+This is the CLI installer shim for the [Bismuth Cloud](https://www.bismuth.cloud) platform.